Unboxed-Software/solana-course/content/transfer-hook.md

-The Transfer Hook Interface specifies the following [instructions](https://github.com/solana-labs/solana-program-library/blob/master/token/transfer-hook/interface/src/instruction.rs):
+The [Transfer Hook Interface](https://github.com/solana-labs/solana-program-library/blob/master/token/transfer-hook/interface/src/instruction.rs) specifies the transfer hook program includes:

-- `Execute`: An instruction that the Token Extensions Program invokes on every token transfer
+- `Execute` (required): An instruction handler that the Token Extensions Program invokes on every token transfer

-- `InitializeExtraAccountMetaList` (optional): Creates an account (`extra_account_meta_list`) that stores a list of additional accounts required by the `Execute` instruction
+- `InitializeExtraAccountMetaList` (optional): creates an account (`extra_account_meta_list`) that stores a list of additional accounts (i.e. those needed by the transfer hook program, beyond the accounts needed for a simple transfer) required by the `Execute` instruction

-- `UpdateExtraAccountMetaList` (optional): Updates the list of additional accounts by overwriting the existing list
+- `UpdateExtraAccountMetaList` (optional): updates the list of additional accounts by overwriting the existing list